-The following table sets out the skills and areas of expertise possessed by each of the current directors, together with key demographic information about the current Board and their committee memberships.
-Additional information about each director is contained in their relevant profile.
+The following table sets out the skills and areas of expertise possessed by each of the director nominees together with information about the current Board's committee memberships.
+Additional information about each director nominee is contained in their relevant profile.